umerhasan17/neural-net-backtester/youtube/Problem.md

 * YouTube is a haven for people to give their opinions on their daily lives and there is no shortage of this.
 * The site is used for product reviews (e.g. make-up, games, technology, home appliances, new product unboxings) with channels boasting millions of subscribers.
 * Firstly we will try to analyse 2 markets: make-up and technology.
 * Within make-up there is scope to analyse videos giving positive or negative opinions on new companies and products.
+The prime example is the upcoming brand ELF Beauty whose revenues soared after a wave of positive sentiment on YouTube.
+* Within technology we can analyse videos to find the best CPUs, GPUs, phones, headphones, drones, gaming rigs, and cameras on the market and which company will be profiting off of this in the future.

 ## Part 1 - Brand Names